 Impress upon employees to:

-Never open emails from people they don’t know or who they typically don’t receive emails from — even if it’s someone in their own company.
+- Never open emails from people they don’t know or who they typically don’t receive emails from — even if it’s someone in their own company.
 If in doubt, employees should call the "sender" to confirm its legitimacy.
 The same applies if the email contains an unusual request or just appears strange.

-Assess both the sender and the subject line of all emails.
+- Assess both the sender and the subject line of all emails.
 Unless employees have provided their work email to banks, retailers, schools, organizations or others outside the workplace, emails from those places or concerning non-work-related activities shouldn’t be arriving in their inboxes.

-Steer clear of emails that are filled with spelling errors and bad grammar.
+- Steer clear of emails that are filled with spelling errors and bad grammar.

-Hover over links in emails before clicking on them to see if they go where they are expected to go.
+- Hover over links in emails before clicking on them to see if they go where they are expected to go.
 It's very easy to hide or spoof a link, and a display URL doesn’t always go to a destination web page.

-Not be taken in by scare tactics such as warnings that flood the user’s screen claiming that malware has been detected or the computer has been hacked.
+- Not be taken in by scare tactics such as warnings that flood the user’s screen claiming that malware has been detected or the computer has been hacked.
 If a system does become infected, that’s not how the user would be notified.

-Be wary of attachments, especially if they are not expected or the employee doesn’t know the sender.
+- Be wary of attachments, especially if they are not expected or the employee doesn’t know the sender.
 (You can help with this by using an email security appliance to block attachments or to limit the types of file extensions that can be delivered via email.)

 Your Next Move

-Educating employees is important in combatting ransomware, but that’s only one part of what should be a multi-layered security approach.
+Combatting phishing schemes requires a multi-layered security approach.
 US Signal’s solution architects and security experts can help you craft a well-rounded data protection strategy to help keep ransomware out and keep your data safe should ransomware find a way in.
 For more information, call 866.2.
 SIGNAL or email [email protected].